ChRomain/rubyTraining/README.md

 ```

 ### Mutation
-For now no input validation and no authentication
+For now no input validation

 Create a new article - Author must exist and be valid
 ```